sarbal/BINF_tut/lessons/python_datafun.md

 - "a" - Append - Opens a file for appending, creates the file if it does not exist
 - "w" - Write - Opens a file for writing, creates the file if it does not exist
-- "x" - Create - Creates the specified file, returns an error if the file exists
+- "x" - Create - Creates the specified file, returns an error if the file exists The name of the object that refers to the open file is the "stream handle" from the input/ouput (IO).
+In the code below, we've named our handle "f".
+There are certain functions that we can use with this, including reading and writing to the file.
+And also, we need to make sure to close the IO streamonce we've finished our tasks.
+Note, once we open a stream and read it in, we cannot "go back", the file is read in until it is "exhausted" (run out of input, hence a "stream") and we need to close and open it again.
 ```
 f = open("DatasaurusDozen.txt", "r")
 print(f.readline()) # per line